 Organic Gardening - How to Control Plant Diseases Organically

-Often, people think there is little they can do to control plant disease
+People often think there is little they can do to control plant disease in

-in organic gardens.
-With an organic garden, you can't apply fungicides to
+organic gardens.
+With an organic garden, you can't apply fungicides to eliminate

-eliminate disease problems.
-However, there's plenty you can do to organically
+disease problems.
+However, there's plenty you can do to organically promote

 The old saying "an ounce of prevention is worth a pound of cure" is popular